Roco, based in Bergheim, near Salzburg, Austria, is a manufacturer of model railway

 name in 1967 with the first HO models.
 It started with an assortment of nicely detailed 4 wheel

-freight cars, plus some more elaborately detailed equipment built with dies obtained from Röwa in 1975.
-The model rail
+freight cars, plus some more elaborately detailed equipment built with dies obtained from the collapse of model railway manufacturer Röwa in 1975.

 including Germany, Austria, Switzerland and the Netherlands, as well as the USA.
 The German market proved

 to be a great success, surprising the competition both with the first class quality and the economical price.

 TT scale was also subsequently added to the Roco product line.
 At the beginning of the 1970's, Roco was also

 active in 'O' gauge.
 In 'OM' scale ('O' scale narrow gauge), Roco issued an